dantelepoole/functionish/README.md

 # Functionish

-A library of utility functions for Node, many but not all functional-*ish*
+A set of utility functions for functional-*ish* programming in Node